 - Depth/distance perception

-It should also be noted that combining marijuana with alcohol increases the effect of both substances, making driving even more dangerous.
+It should also be noted that combining marijuana with alcohol increases the effect of both substances.

 Colorado Marijuana DUI Law

-If police suspect someone of driving high, that person must consent to a blood test to determine how much THC is in their system.
+If police suspect someone of driving high, they must consent to a blood test.
 According to state law, anyone with more than 5ng/ml of THC in their blood is guilty of driving under the influence, even if they are a medical marijuana patient.
-Refusal to submit to a blood test results in an automatic DUI or DWAI (driving while ability impaired) charge and a one-year revocation of the driver’s license.
+Refusal to submit to a blood test results in an automatic DUI or DWAI (driving while ability impaired) charge and losing your license for a year.

 If the blood test reveals the driver’s blood contains more than 5ng/ml of THC they will be charged with DUI.
 If the THC content in the blood is less than 5ng/ml, but the driver is still clearly impaired, they may be charged with DWAI.
 Either way, stoned drivers are subject to the same punishments as drunk drivers: